Issue 1, 2012 - Kobayashi Maru Thinking: How to Get to Great Faster

 A preliminary version of this content was featured in the Kobayashi Maru Thinking: How to Get to Great Faster post on the OpLaunch blog.

-Purchase the online version of the Kobayashi Maru Thinking: How to Get to Great Faster article.
+View a PDF of the Kobayashi Maru Thinking: How to Get to Great Faster article.

 March 2011 - Deliberate practice - Pursuing perfect product launch